When a Blind or Visually Impaired person is introduced to competitive golf, barriers disappear.

 we strive to grow the sport by offering clinics to blind and visually impaired people and teach them the sport of blind golf.

-The United States Blind Golf Association is an organization for individuals with visual impairments to learn, compete and challenge the game of golf.
-Through youth and adult clinics and Championship tournaments, we bring skills, values and opportunities that make a lifelong difference.
+The United States Blind Golf Association (USBGA) is an organization for blind and visually impaired (B&VI) individuals to learn, compete and challenge other B&VI members to the game of golf.
+Golf tournaments are hosted throughout the United States.

-Competitions can be played off scratch within each sight category or off handicap across all sight categories.
-The IBGA has developed a Handicap Scheme that is operated by all member associations and is used for international competition.
+Competitions can be played off scratch within each sight classification or off handicap across all sight classifications.
+The IBGA has developed a Handicap Scheme that is utilized by all member associations and is used for IBGA sanctioned tournaments and international competition.

 We show results that are measurable.
 Since the inception of our Junior Golf program in 1992, over 5,000 children and adults have been introduced to the joys and social interactions around blind and vision-impaired golf.